 The book would become the basis from the 2003 television “The Child of Dawn” albeit in an altered state.

-“Petite homme” (Small Man) tells the story of a four-year-old who isn’t taken home to his mother’s house as usual, with his father taking him on a trip instead.
+“Petite homme” (Small Man) tells the story of a four-year-old who isn’t taken leaders-for-business-2 to his mother’s house as usual, with his father taking him on a trip instead.

 The book looks at how the child enjoys time with his father while still guessing and learning as to what has happened to his mother.